- Commercial Law

 - Fraud, Injunctive Relief & Asset Recovery

 Jamie has a broad practice in commercial and public law.

-He has particular experience in insolvency, debt recovery and securities enforcement, corporations, trusts and equity, and construction.
+He has particular experience in insolvency, debt recovery and securities enforcement, corporate and commercial disputes, franchising, and construction.

 In the public law field, he has advised and appeared on both merits and judicial review matters in a diverse range of areas.

 He was admitted as a barrister and solicitor in New Zealand in 2010, where he regularly appeared as counsel on general commercial, construction, and insolvency matters before the District Courts, High Court and Court of Appeal.
 Jamie moved to Victoria in 2015, and subsequently worked in the insolvency, commercial disputes, and administrative law teams of a number of national Australian firms.